PonomarevDA/libparams/platform_specific/ubuntu/README.md

-# Ubuntu Dummy Flash Driver
+# Ubuntu stm32 emulation Flash Driver

 The Ubuntu flash driver emulates a real flash memory of an stm32 microcontroller.